"The space around a thing is as important as the thing itself," said Isamu Noguchi, one of the most famous sculptors of the last century

 Landscaping Peace Poles:

-Anything done to the landscape helps, anything that shows thought and attention beyond sticking it in the ground.
-Anything that points to it or leads to it.
-Anything that frames its presence, like surrounding it with a circle of mulch or gravel or pavers.
-One rock could be set in the ground a few feet away on each side of it, or lights could point at it (or be inside of some peace poles.
-Even contours in the ground, or barriers like hedges.
-Even trees hiding it can help.
+Anything done to the landscape helps; anything that shows thought and attention beyond sticking it in the ground; anything that points to it or leads to it; anything that frames its presence, like surrounding it with a circle of mulch or gravel or pavers.
+One rock could be set in the ground a few feet away on each of its many sides, or lights could point at it (or be inside of some peace poles), or contours made in the ground, or barriers like hedges, or a circle of saplings around it can help.

-The granite peace pole at right has multiple paths that begin at different places but all end at the peace pole - different journeys to peace.
-The monoliths around it provide places to sit upon arrival making it a destination.
-It can become a place that motivates people to say,
+This granite peace pole has multiple paths that begin at different places but all end at the peace pole - different journeys to peace.
+The monoliths around it provide places to sit upon arrival.
+It has different Paths to Peace that make it a destination.
+It is a place that motivates people to stay.